Icinga/icinga2/doc/10-icinga-template-library.md

 temperature, fan speed and port statistics.
 This plugin is intended only for use with NETGEAR AV Line devices.

-Performance data is returned by default and can be disabled using `noperfdata`.
+Performance data is returned by default and can be disabled using `netgear_noperfdata`.

 Command line arguments are passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):